Republicans put squeeze on Obama in 'fiscal cliff' talks

-When it dies in the Senate, he said, "that's not our problem.
-We can't be held responsible for what the Senate does."

-Polls have consistently suggested that the public is likely to blame Republicans for failure to reach a deal ahead of the December 31 deadline for action.
+WASHINGTON Republicans tried to wring more tax-rate concessions out of the White House on Tuesday as political maneuvering intensified over an agreement to keep the U.S. economy from tumbling off the "fiscal cliff" next year.
+Markets rallied on hopes for a deal.

-After important concessions in recent days from both Obama and Boehner, Republicans expressed frustration that the president had not moved further.
+After important concessions in recent days from both President Barack Obama and House of Representatives Speaker John Boehner, Republicans moved to increase pressure on the Democrats by vowing to vote in the House on a "Plan B" back-up measure that would largely disregard the progress made so far.

-The White House seemed unconcerned by the Republican tactic, and stressed Obama's willingness to compromise further.
+The Republican proposal was part of a political dance by both parties to try to spin the "fiscal cliff" narrative in their favor even as they edged closer together.
+The White House rejected the offer but remained confident of an agreement.

 "The president has demonstrated an obvious willingness to compromise and move more than halfway toward the Republicans," White House spokesman Jay Carney told reporters, adding that Obama is making a "good faith" effort to reach a compromise.

+House Republicans were still meeting to discuss the matter on Tuesday evening.

-Global stocks advanced to their highest levels since September.
+Global stocks advanced to their highest levels since September amid rare signs of compromise on Capitol Hill.
 Investors shifted funds to stocks and the euro and pulled away from safe-harbor assets such as bonds, gold and the U.S. dollar.

+The benchmark Dow Jones industrial average of 30 industrial stocks closed at 13,232.4, up less than 1 percent on the day.

-Hopes of an accord rose Monday night after Obama made a concession with his offer to limit tax increases to incomes exceeding $400,000 per household.
+While a bipartisan bargain could still fall apart, hopes of an accord rose on Monday night after Obama made a concession to Republicans by offering to limit tax increases to incomes exceeding $400,000 per household.
 That is a higher threshold than the $250,000 that the president had sought earlier.

 Boehner, the top Republican in Congress, had earlier conceded on Obama's insistence that tax rates rise on the wealthiest Americans, but the two have been unable to agree on what income levels should be included in that category.